techytanveer/terraformDockerLab/README.md

 The end result is an Immutable Infrastructure.

-*You didn't manually run `docker pull` or `docker run`.
-If you accidentally delete that container, you don't have to remember the settings to rebuild it—you just run `terraform apply` again, and Terraform restores it exactly as defined in your code.
-This is what "Infrastructure as Code" means.*
+I didn't manually run `docker pull` or `docker run`.
+If the container is accidentaly deleted, you don't have to remember the settings to rebuild it—you just run `terraform apply` again, and Terraform restores it exactly as defined in your code.
+This is what "Infrastructure as Code" means.